Crush at Kabul airport kills 7 as Afghans try to flee

 “All Afghanistan is secure, but the airport, which is managed by the Americans, has anarchy,” Amir Khan Motaqi, a senior Taliban official, said Sunday.
 The U.S. “should not embarrass itself to the world and should not give this mentality to our people that (the Taliban) are a kind of enemy.”

-Speaking to an Iranian state television channel Saturday night in a video call, Taliban spokesman Mohammad Naeem also blamed the deaths at the airport on the Americans.
+Speaking to an Iranian state television channel Saturday night, Taliban spokesman Mohammad Naeem also blamed the deaths at the airport on the Americans.

 “The Americans announced that ‘we would take you to America with us,’ and people gathered at Kabul airport,” Naeem said.
 “If it was announced right now in any country in the world, would people not go?”